Kevin Nash: World Championship Wrestling (1990–1993)

-The Master Blasters (1990–1991)
+Master Blasters (1990–1991)

-Nash debuted in World Championship Wrestling (WCW) as the orange-mohawked "Steel," one half of the tag team known as The Master Blasters.
+Nash debuted in World Championship Wrestling (WCW) as the orange-mohawked "Steel", one half of the tag team known as the Master Blasters.
 He was initially partnered with Master Blaster Iron, with whom he made his debut at the Clash of the Champions XII on September 5, 1990, defeating Brad Armstrong and Tim Horner.
 At the following Worldwide taping on September 7, the Masters Blasters began a feud with Tim Horner and Mike Rotunda.
-They would defeat Horner and Rotunda on several house shows.
-On September 22, Nash's partner Master Blaster Iron was replaced by "Blade."
+They beat Horner and Rotunda on several house shows.
+On September 22, Nash's partner Master Blaster Iron was replaced by "Blade".

 The reconstituted Master Blasters continued their undefeated streak in October.
-Meanwhile, Nash would have his first singles match on September 28 by defeating Tom Zenk.
-At Halloween Havoc on October 27, 1990, the Blasters upended The Southern Boys and began to move up the WCW tag team ratings.
-However, their winning streak would finally come to an end on November 22, when Tom Zenk and Brian Pillman handed them their first defeat with Pillman pinning Blade.
-They rebounded to go on another undefeated streak by defeating The Southern Boys as well as Alan Iron Eagle and Tim Horner, and earning a NWA United States Tag Team Championship title shot against then champions The Steiner Brothers, but were defeated in two occasions.
+Meanwhile, Steel had his first singles match on September 28 by defeating Tom Zenk.
+At Halloween Havoc on October 27, 1990, the Blasters upended the Southern Boys and began to move up the WCW tag team ratings.
+Their winning streak ended on November 22, when Tom Zenk and Brian Pillman handed them their first defeat with Pillman pinning Blade.
+They rebounded to go on another undefeated streak by defeating the Southern Boys as well as Alan Iron Eagle and Tim Horner, and earning a NWA United States Tag Team Championship title shot against then champions the Steiner Brothers, but were defeated in two occasions.
 They were squashed on television in 52 seconds by the Steiners in a match that aired on Worldwide on February 2, 1991.
-Following this loss, their momentum began to dissipate as the Blasters would suffer follow-up losses to The Southern Boys and Ricky Morton and Tommy Rich.
-The tag team disbanded at the end of the month.
+Following this loss, their momentum dissipated as they lost to the Southern Boys and Ricky Morton and Tommy Rich, and they disbanded at the end of the month.

-Nash was then rebranded as simply The Master Blaster in February 1991 and suffered his first singles defeat on February 27, 1991, when he was pinned by The Junkyard Dog.
+Nash was then rebranded as the Master Blaster in February 1991, who was pinned by Junkyard Dog on February 27.
 He also lost to Brian Pillman in house show matches, while appearing in tag team matches with Stan Hansen and Arn Anderson.
 His final match in this guise was against Pillman at a house show on May 12.

-Gimmicks changes and departure (1991–1993)
+Oz (1991–1992)

 A week later, Nash reappeared under his new gimmick, having been repackaged as the silver-haired Oz, a character based on the Wizard of Oz from the 1900 children's book The Wonderful Wizard of Oz.
 Oz, managed by The Great Wizard, was pushed strongly for about a month, he squashed several wrestlers before losing to Ron Simmons at The Great American Bash on July 14.
 In reality, all plans for Oz were immediately scrapped when Nash refused to sign a $300/night guarantee as WCW was cutting costs.
 A decision was made to retain Nash until a new gimmick could be developed.
 On October 27, he lost to Bill Kazmaier at Halloween Havoc.
 Nash wrestled as Oz throughout the remainder of 1991 and went on a lengthy losing streak, suffering defeats by Kazmaier, Rick Steiner, Dustin Rhodes, and Arachnaman.

+He later used the gimmick for New Japan Pro Wrestling as the Great Oz in May 1992.